Netflix's 'UNTOLD' to dive deep into epic sports moments

 Jenner won the Olympic decathlon in 1976, but her toughest journey was coming into her own identity.
 Jenner traces her life with new insight from winning gold, the decision behind transitioning into becoming a transgender woman and her relationship with her children.

-Known as “The Coal Miner’s Daughter,” Martin experienced a meteoric high as a trailblazing female boxer but she soon fell from grace into the lows of substance abuse, domestic violence and a brutal attack by her husband/coach .
-Her film reveals how she has battled back along with additional interviews from Mike Tyson, Laila Ali and her ex-husband, Jim Martin, who was convicted of attempted murder and is speaking publicly for the first time since his imprisonment.
+Known as “The Coal Miner’s Daughter,” Martin experienced a meteoric high as a trailblazing female boxer, but she soon fell from grace into the lows of substance abuse, domestic violence and a brutal attack by her husband/coach.
+Her film reveals how she has battled back along with additional interviews from Mike Tyson and Laila Ali and her ex-husband, Jim Martin, who was convicted of attempted murder and is speaking publicly for the first time since his imprisonment.

 The docuseries will tell the story behind a misfit band of UHL hockey players — known as the Thrashers — who took orders from the “Mighty Ducks”-obsessed teenage son of an alleged mob boss.
 The final film will touch on how tennis player Mardy Fish’s struggles with severe anxiety disorder caused him to withdraw minutes before his 2012 U.S. Open match against Roger Federer.